aniket004/BRI3L/README.md

 b. unzip dataset: !unzip Supplementary_BRI3L.zip

-# For illusion detection: (PyTorch) (classify illusion vs non-illusion)
+# For illusion detection: (using PyTorch) (classify illusion vs non-illusion)

 run: python Supplementary_BRI3L/Python_code_for_deep_models/illusion_classification_resnet_18.py

-# For illusion vs natural image classification: (PyTorch)
+# For illusion vs natural image classification: (using PyTorch)

 run: python Supplementary_BRI3L/Python_code_for_deep_models/illusion_natural_img_resnet_18.py

-# For illusion localization: (keras and tensorflow)
+# For illusion localization: (using keras and tensorflow)

 run: python Supplementary_BRI3L/Python_code_for_deep_models/unet_illusion_localization.py

-# Illusion localization test on single image: (keras and tensorflow)
+# Illusion localization test on single image: (using keras and tensorflow)

 run: python Supplementary_BRI3L/Python_code_for_deep_models/test_on_single_img.py

 # Location:

-Location for illusion identification task: Supplementary_BRI3L/BRI3L_dataset/detection/new_illusion_classification/

-Location for illusion localization task: Supplementary_BRI3L/BRI3L_dataset/Localization/ill_Loc/

-Location for the learned model for illusion detection: Supplementary_BRI3L/Python_code_for_deep_models/resnet_illusion_detection.t7
+Location for illusion identification task: Supplementary_BRI3L/BRI3L_dataset/detection/new_illusion_classification/ Location for illusion localization task: Supplementary_BRI3L/BRI3L_dataset/Localization/ill_Loc/ Location for the learned model for illusion detection: Supplementary_BRI3L/Python_code_for_deep_models/resnet_illusion_detection.t7
 Location for the learned model for illusion localization: Supplementary_BRI3L/Python_code_for_deep_models/model-tgs-salt_SSIM_epoch_25_diff_train_val.h5

 We have provided a demo to load and run the dataset with our trained model and also exhibits some illustrations and visualization of the illusions and its predictions in the colab notebook: https://colab.research.google.com/drive/1g4Ov5Cbx4nIzd-QxabmtuFC9A-rMdrO0#scrollTo=MZbaM0Cn05MK